Universal structure of measurement-induced information in many-body ground states: MIE in systems

 which can be mapped, by a Jordan-Wigner (JW) transformation, to a free fermion chain with nearest-neighbor hopping $J$ at half-filling, and exhibits Luttinger liquid ground-state described by a free-boson CFT.
 Specifically we consider the ferromagnetic interaction $J=-\frac{1}{2}$, and then the Hamiltonian in free fermion language takes the form

-For the free fermion systems, the single orbital measurements can be implemented based on correlation matrix $C_{ij}=\langle c^\dagger_ic_j\rangle$ (See Appendix~\ref{ap:measurement_free_fermion}).
-The correlation matrix for the ground state of Hamiltonian in ~\eqref{eq:freefermion_hamiltonian} with periodic boundary condition is given by:
+with peridoic (antiperiodic) boundary condition when the total number of fermion is odd (even).
+For the free fermion systems, the single orbital measurements ($\sigma_z$-basis measurements in the spin picture) can be implemented based on correlation matrix $C_{ij}=\langle c^\dagger_ic_j\rangle$ (See Appendix~\ref{ap:measurement_free_fermion}).
+The correlation matrix for the ground state of Hamiltonian in ~\eqref{eq:freefermion_hamiltonian} is given by (See Appendix~\ref{ap:correlation_function} for the derivation):